thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 `$ cp bookshelf.txt second_bookshelf.txt`

-What happend?
+What happened?
 What are the contents of second_bookshelf.txt?

 ## Removing
 `rm` is short for remove.
 Use `rm` to remove the `second_bookshelf.txt` file we just created with `cp`.